nitinskunigal/Full-Stack-Business-Intelligence-Project-for-Retail-Sales/README.md

 2. **Data Analytics** — SQL-based exploratory and advanced analytics to uncover customer, product, and sales insights
 3. **Business Intelligence (BI)** — Visualization and storytelling using Power BI, including KPI dashboards, drillthrough reports, and dynamic filtering

 This end-to-end approach mirrors real-world BI projects, from raw data to insights that drive decisions.
-Although the dataset is historical (2011–2014), it provides a rich opportunity to simulate enterprise-grade warehouse design, data modeling, and stakeholder-focused dashboard delivery.
-The skills demonstrated here are timeless.

 ---